SeaDve/Delineate/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a feature to help Dagger improve.
+about: Suggest a feature to help Delineate improve.
 title: ''
 labels: ''
 assignees: ''